Law of Cuba: The Family Code

-The Cuban people began to discuss the Family Code in the early 1974; they wanted it to become law in time for the FMC Congress.
+The Cuban people began to discuss the Family Code in early 1974; they wanted it to become law in time for the FMC Congress.
 The Family Code was so important to the Cuban people that they deemed it vital to have a complete, "far-reaching" discussion about it.
-People as young as junior high school students got enthusiastically interested in the Code, and had debates and discussions about it as the first law to have tremendous importance for their future.
-The plan for the discussion of the code was announced by Blas Roca at the Women's Congress.
-Roca was a very active member of the Orthodox party, and Secretariat and head of the committee to draft new laws.
-He is now president of the national People's Assembly.
-Like all of Cuba's most important laws, the Family Code had been published in a tabloid edition to reach every Cuban; virtually everyone who wanted to read and study it could do so.
-Cuban people quickly mastered the new code in meetings through trade unions, CDRs, the FMC, and schools.
-Most Cubans attend more than one of these meetings, until they digest all the information they need to know.
-Because the government wanted to ensure the Code favors all and not some, people were encouraged at these meetings to ask questions and suggest additions, amendments, and or deletions.
-"The way this process works is that a record is kept of each meeting, the results are sent through the respective organizations to their highest level, where they are tabulated, computed, and turned over to the original committee (adjacent, at the time, to the party’s Central Committee, now adjacent to the National Assembly)."
-The Family Code was officially given to the Cuban people on March 8, 1975, which marks International Women's Day in Cuba.
+People as young as junior high school students became enthusiastic about the code and held debates and discussions about it as the first law of tremendous importance to their future.
+Blas Roca announced the plan for the code discussion at the Women's Congress.
+Roca was a very active member of the Orthodox party, serving on the Secretariat and as head of the committee drafting new laws.
+He is now the president of the national People's Assembly.
+Like all of Cuba's most important laws, the Family Code had been published in a tabloid edition to reach every Cuban; virtually everyone who wanted to read and study it could.
+The Cuban people quickly mastered the new code in meetings through trade unions, CDRs, the FMC, and schools.
+Most Cubans attend more than one of these meetings until they digest all the information they need.
+Because the government wanted to ensure the code favors all, not some, people were encouraged at these meetings to ask questions and suggest additions, amendments, and/or deletions.
+"The way this process works is that a record is kept of each meeting, the results are sent through the respective organizations to their highest level, where they are tabulated, computed, and turned over to the original committee (adjacent, at the time, to the party's Central Committee, now adjacent to the National Assembly)."
+The Family Code was officially promulgated in Cuba on March 8, 1975, which marks International Women's Day.